 The Most Beautiful Ducks in the World

 The wood duck is usually (and widely) regarded as the most beautiful duck in America (probably the world), although by the early part of the 20th century, hunters had almost completely wiped out this gorgeous bird.
 Had it not been for the protective laws that put an end to the slaughter, the wood duck might very well have ended up on the list of extinct species.
 But, some hunters are gung-ho and think it is worth risking jail time in order to bag some of these birds.

-In 2008, 12 hunters in Tennessee killed a total of 169 wood ducks on the opening weekend of the wood duck/teal hunting season, although State regulations limit hunters to no more than two wood ducks a day in September which means that that particular hunting party should have bagged no more than 48 ducks over that weekend.
-In the end, the men (most of them; one was a minor) ended up in court and paid hefty fines, court costs, $2,000 restitution each and the loss of their hunting privileges for four years, proof that violation of the already-generous law will not be tolerated.
+In 2008, 12 hunters in Tennessee killed a total of 169 wood ducks on the opening weekend of the wood duck/teal hunting season.
+They did this despite State regulations that limit hunters to no more than two wood ducks a day in September.
+That means that this particular hunting party should have bagged no more than 48 ducks over that weekend.
+In the end, the men (most of them; one was a minor) ended up in court and paid hefty fines, court costs, restitution each and the loss of their hunting privileges for four years.
+The punishment was proof that violation of the already-generous law will not be tolerated.

 A wood duck is crested and long-tailed.
 The male has bold white patterns on his face with a red bill, chestnut breast, and buff flanks.
 The female wood duck is a dark gray with a white eye patch.
-Usually, when they are found, they are seen in pairs like the ones shown in the above photographs, provided by two of my photographer friends, Vineeth Radhakrishnan of Austin, Texas; and Larry Jernigan of Heber Springs, Arkansas.
+Usually, when they are found, they are seen in pairs like the ones shown in the above photographs.

 The Threats They Face From Starlings

 In some areas, starlings can wipe out wood duck production because they are cavity nesters, competing assertively for the use of nest boxes.
 After being introduced from Europe in 1890, they have spread all across the United States, having totally overlapped the range of the wood duck.